fraya/dylan-curl/documentation/source/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 In libcurl, the request is executed using `curl_easy_perform`.
-The Open Dylan equivalent is the method :meth:`curl-easy-perform`.
+The Open Dylan equivalent is the method :func:`curl-easy-perform`.

 .. code-block:: C
    :caption: C Example